 Buildling a Chimney CapCracked chimney crowns are the leading cause of chimney damage and No. 1 chimney repair we perform.
-Chimney crown repair cost varies depending on the type and size of chimney; the extent of the damage; and accessibility to make the repair.
+The cost of chimney crown repair in Chicago varies depending on the type and size of chimney and the extent of the damage.
+In addition the accessibility of the chimney crown can impact costs.

-The least expensive repair involves resurfacing the crown and this is only suitable when the crown damage is limited to multiple hairline cracks.
+The least expensive repair involves resurfacing the crown.
+This is only suitable when the crown damage is limited to multiple hairline cracks.
 We apply a product that seals the masonry, keeping water out and preventing the cracks from deepening.
-The average cost for resurfacing a crown is $375.
+The average cost for resurfacing a chimney crown is $400.

 When more extensive damage has been inflicted on the chimney crown, replacement is necessary.
 To complete the job, the old chimney crown needs to first be removed by chipping out the old mortar.
 If the damage was severe, brick on the chimney may also need repair.